PrikhodkoStanislav/CodeExamplesSearcher/README.md

     no type     print results on the screen

-To use server jetty you should execute all files from folder "UnionProject/plugin for Sublime" to the directory /{username}/AppData/Roaming/Sublime Text 3/Packages/User.
+To use server jetty you should execute all files from folder "UnionProject/plugin for Sublime" to the directory "/{username}/AppData/Roaming/Sublime Text 3/Packages/User".

+Sublime HotKey: "Ctrl+s+d" on the current line.